SEESolutions-it/DpdlEngine/README.md

 memory footprint devices.
 The DpdlPacket data container is a highly optimized way to store and access data on devices that have limited memory and storage capabilities.

-Advantages:
+Features:

-	- DpdlEngine is optimized to run on a wide range of platforms (J2ME, JavaME, J2SE, and)
+* DpdlEngine is optimized to run on a wide range of platforms (J2ME, JavaME, J2SE, and)
-	- Packing data in a DpdlPacket can very convenient to optimize and speedup access to data, with a speedup of x 25 on a record store access.
+* Packing data in a DpdlPacket can very convenient to optimize and speedup access to data.
-	- Dpdl scripting language is simple and easy to learn
+  The speedup is x 25 times faster compared to a standard record store access.
-	- Dpdl scripting API provides access to the complete underlying Java platform API and to other external libraries via the loadObj(..) and getClass(..) methods
+* Dpdl scripting API provides access to the complete underlying Java platform API and to other external libraries via the loadObj(..) and getClass(..) methods
-	- The Dpdl scripting API can be easily extended with custom API extensions (via the DpdlExtension interface)
+* The Dpdl scripting API can be easily extended with custom API extensions (via the DpdlExtension interface)
-	- Supports common IoT open source protocol stacks
+* Supports common IoT open source protocol stacks such as Bluetooth(tm) and CoAP
+* Virtual filesystem for record stores
+* Dpdl scripting language is simple and easy to learn
-	- Enables fast prototyping
+* Enables fast prototyping

-## Which are the supported Platforms?
+## Which platforms are supported?

-Dpdl runs on a wide range of platforms and provides also a small java virtual machine, released as open-source, that can  be compiled for almost every platform.
+Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available.

-By default Dpdl is compatible with:
+Dpdl is compatible with:

 	- J2ME MIDP (Mobile Information Device Profile) -> MIDP 1.0 and MIDP 2.0 (CLDC 1.0, CLDC 2.0)
 	- Java ME CLDC & GCF (JSR 360)
 	- Java ME Embedded Profile (JSR 361)
-	- Java versions >= 1.1 and later
+	- Java versions >= 1.4 and later
+	- Java > 1.1 (but without 'loadObj' and 'getClass' methods)
-	- Platforms where the included open source virtual machine (DpdlVM) can be compiled (written in C )
+	- Platforms with ANSI C compiler where the included open source virtual machine (DpdlVM) can be compiled

 ## What is a DpdlPacket?

-A DpdlPacket is a compact, compressed executable packet of data that can be created starting from a defined Dpdl code definition.
+A DpdlPacket is a compact, compressed executable packet of data with built-in database technology that can be created starting from a defined Dpdl code definition.
 A DpdlPacket can than be allocated and queried efficiently via API interfaces available for Java and for the built-in Dpdl scripting language.
 In particular Dpdl is very efficient on J2ME and JavaME platforms and has a high degree of backward compatibility.
-The access time to a record store dataset is 25 times faster with Dpdl than using the available record store access.

 The Demo release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode